Whisky-and-Wheels/website/content/trips/lindisfarne/lowick.md

 There was also an old dog in the pub (maybe a spaniel?).
 She was desperate to make friends.
 Sometimes she'd be lying on the floor and look dead to the world except for a furiously thumping tail.
 Two patrons gave her much appreciated scratches.

-We had two whisky drams of unremembered age: Highland Park and Jura.
+We had two whisky drams of unremembered age: Highland Park and [Jura (pronunciation)](https://www.youtube.com/watch?v=qz_ZTwrv0Jk&list=PL6TwbysAXiWKQfv9GFWwsGhyjeMDShAqp&index=29).
 Both good, but we both preferred Jura.